tidalcycles/strudel/paper/demo.md

 ---
 title: 'Strudel: Algorithmic Patterns for the Web'
 date: '2022-06-24'
-url2cite: all-links
+bibliography: citations.json
 ---

 # Introduction

 This paper introduces Strudel (or sometimes 'StrudelCycles'), an alternative implementation of the Tidal (or 'TidalCycles') live coding system, using the JavaScript programming language.
-Strudel is an attempt to make live coding more accessible, by creating a system that runs entirely in the browser, while opening Tidal's approach to algorithmic patterns [@algorithmicpattern] up to modern audio/visual web technologies.
+Strudel is an attempt to make live coding more accessible, by creating a system that runs entirely in the browser, while opening Tidal's approach to algorithmic patterns [@mcleanAlgorithmicPattern2020a] up to modern audio/visual web technologies.
 The Strudel REPL is a live code editor dedicated to manipulating Strudel patterns while they play, with builtin visual feedback.
 While Strudel is written in JavaScript, the API is optimized for simplicity and readability by applying code transformations on the syntax tree level, allowing language operations that would otherwise be impossible.
 The application supports multiple ways to output sound, including Tone.js, Web Audio nodes, OSC (Open Sound Control) messages, Web Serial and Web MIDI.
 The project is split into multiple packages, allowing granular reuse in other applications.
-Apart from TidalCycles, Strudel draws inspiration from many prior existing projects like TidalVortex [@tidalvortex], Gibber [@gibber], Estuary [@estuary], Hydra [@hydra], Wags [@wags] and Feedforward [@feedforward].
+Apart from TidalCycles, Strudel draws inspiration from many prior existing projects like TidalVortex [@mcleanTidalVortexZero2022], Gibber [@robertsGibberLiveCoding2012], Estuary [@ogbornEstuaryBrowserbasedCollaborative2017], Hydra [@jackHydra2022], Ocarina [@solomonPurescriptocarina2022] and Feedforward [@mcleanFeedforward2020].

 # Porting from Haskell

 The original Tidal is implemented as a domain specific language (DSL), embedded in the Haskell pure functional programming language, taking advantage of Haskell's terse syntax and advanced, 'strong' type system.
 Javascript on the other hand, is a multi-paradigm programming language, with a dynamic type system.
 Because Tidal leans heavily on many of Haskell's more unique features, it was not always clear that it could meaningfully be ported to a multi-paradigm scripting language.
-However, this already proved to be the case with an earlier port to Python [TidalVortex; @tidalvortex], and we have now successfully implemented Tidal's pure functional representation of patterns in Strudel, including partial application, and functor, applicative and monad structures.
+However, this already proved to be the case with an earlier port to Python [TidalVortex; @mcleanTidalVortexZero2022], and we have now successfully implemented Tidal's pure functional representation of patterns in Strudel, including partial application, and functor, applicative and monad structures.
 Over the past few months since the project started in January 2022, a large part of Tidal's functionality has already been ported, including its mini-notation for polymetric sequences, and a large part of its library of pattern manipulations.
 The result is a terse and highly composable system, where just about everything is a pattern, that may be transformed and combined with other patterns in a myriad of ways.

 # Representing Patterns